TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscopingques-connectivityissuesaccessservicesrunningintheprivatecloud.md

             "visibility": "topology == Unable to reach SDDC from Internet (DNAT)", "controlType": "textbox",
-            "displayLabel": "Provide the name of the virtual hub", "watermarkText": "Provide the name of the virtual hub", "required": true
+            "displayLabel": "Provide the name of the virtual hub", "required": true
         },
         {